 Indicators of Vitality Archdiocesan Staff

-Dr. Susan Timoney, Assistant Secretary for Pastoral Ministry and Social Concerns
+Dr. Susan Timoney, Secretary for Pastoral Ministry and Social Concerns

 Rev. Richard Kramer, Director of Family Life and Leadership Development